In this article:

 This kind of pain may also be associated with tooth infection.

-Postural changes can cause movement of abscess and more pain when lying down.
+Postural changes can cause movement of an abscess and more pain when lying down.

 People who regularly engage in late-night snacking or go to bed without brushing their teeth are more likely to feel the pain solely or more intensely at night.